 Based on the information provided, your One Rep Max (1RM) is

-One rep max (1RM) refers to the maximum amount of weight you can lift for exactly one repetition (rep).
-The most obvious way to test your 1RM is to load up the bar and see how much you’re able to lift.
+The term “one rep max” (1RM) refers to the maximum amount of weight you’re capable of lifting on a given exercise for exactly one repetition (rep).
+When it comes to figuring out your 1RM, the most obvious way is to simply load up the bar and see how much you’re able to lift.

-However, doing so can take a lot out of you, which in addition to impinging on your progress, can also increase your risk of injury.
+However, doing so can be incredibly taxing on your body, which in addition to impinging on your long-term progress, can also increase your risk of injury.

-That’s why instead, many trainers and athletes rely on a 1 rep max calculator to design their training programs.
-While it is an estimate, most people’s calculations will likely within 10 lbs of their true 1 rep max.
+That’s why instead, many trainers and athletes rely on a 1-rep max calculator when it comes to designing their training programs.
+While it does only provide an estimate, most people will likely find that their calculations are pretty darn close.

 So how is the estimate actually calculated?